Editorial: The issue in innocence writs is actual guilt

 The Daily Progress regrets the error.

 This is why Richardson has asked for a writ of actual innocence in state court to clear himself of the manslaughter charge.
-It would be a first step to gaining freedom.
+It could be a first step to gaining freedom.

 People are also reading…

-Former Attorney General Mark Herring, a Democrat, supported Richardson's request for an innocence writ after looking into his case for a year.
+Former Attorney General Mark Herring, a Democrat, supported Richardson’s request for an innocence writ after looking into Richardson’s case for a year.
 Miyares, a Republican inaugurated in January, opposes it.
-Miyares' office wants to withdraw the state's support for Richardson's writ.
-The new attorney general argues that "acquittal of murder by the federal jury has no relevance to his state guilty plea to involuntary manslaughter."
-The attorney general, through his staff, also says that, unlike Herring, he does not believe "that no rational trier of fact would have found proof of [Richardson's] guilt beyond a reasonable doubt."
-The AG's office says Richardson's lawyer has not made the case to admit new evidence.
+Miyares’ office wants to withdraw the state’s support for Richardson’s writ.
+The new attorney general’s office argues that “acquittal of murder by the federal jury has no relevance to his state guilty plea to involuntary manslaughter.”
+The attorney general, through his staff, disagrees with Herring’s conclusion that no reasonable person hearing the facts could have found Richardson guilty beyond a reasonable doubt.
+The AG’s office also says Richardson’s lawyer has not made the case to admit new evidence.

-The juxtaposition makes for strained reasoning.
-Miyares's spokeswoman rightfully asked The Daily Progress to correct its mistakes about facts and process.
+Miyares’ contention that the evidence against Richardson proves he’s a cop killer, but that the evidence against Haas does not prove he’s a child sex offender makes for strained reasoning.
+Miyares’ spokeswoman rightfully asked The Daily Progress to correct its mistakes about facts and process.
 It does so here.
-But then, she turned around and said that evidence of anal trauma in the 1994 case "is now proven to be completely normal and not indicative of sexual abuse."
+But then, she turned around and said that evidence of anal trauma in the Haas case “is now proven to be completely normal and not indicative of sexual abuse.”

-If this is how the attorney general chooses to justify his belief in the innocence of a convicted child sex offender, let us return to the record.
-The Supreme Court of Virginia laid out evidence in copious detail in a 2012 decision siding with then-Republican Attorney General Ken Cuccinelli to deny Haas a new evidentiary hearing.

 More than enough said.